Claire Uttley Reg. MBACP (Accred)

 You’re welcome to contact me - without obligation - if you have any questions prior to making an appointment, by telephone, text or email.
 I look forward to hearing from you.

 I am an accredited and registered member of the British Association for Counselling and Psychotherapy (BACP).
 BACP accreditation is awarded through an in-depth application and assessment process and as a minimum requires that practitioners have been in supervised practice for at least three years.
 I work in accordance with the BACP Ethical Framework for the Counselling Professions.

-I have 9 years' clinical experience and I work in the medical profession alongside my private practice.
+I have over 10 years' clinical experience and I work in the medical profession alongside my private practice.
 My previous work at local charities has included:

 - Senior Counsellor/Assistant Director - The Norwich Centre